 The top level of the core file structure contains folders for each year (the name of the folder should be the 4-digit YEAR).
 For example, I first started taking digital photos in 2003 (the year my daughter was born, coincidentally!), so my top level structure looks like this:

-You can choose to include the name of the month within the folder name (e.g., 2015-07-JULY), but be sure the month name comes after the 2-digit month number.
+You can choose to include the name of the month within the folder name (e.g., 2017-07-JULY), but be sure the month name comes after the 2-digit month number.

-In addition to the monthly folders, I suggest creating a “To Review” folder within each yearly folder in order to have a place to put photos that have wonky “date created” meta data that you come across in the sorting process that we’ll begin next week.
+In addition to the monthly folders, I suggest creating a “To Review” folder within each yearly folder.
+This gives you a place to temporarily store any photos that have wonky “date created” fields that you come across in the sorting process until you have time to correct this issue.